mbeddr/mps-platform-docs/src/doc/docs/aspects/test.md

     This is happening because the used variable in the `TestInfo` is not set.
 Go to *File* --> *Settings* --> *Path Variables* and create an entry for your variable, with a path to the project location on your hard drive.

-!!!error "java.lang.IllegalStateException: The showAndGet() method is for modal dialogs only."
+!!! failure "java.lang.IllegalStateException: The showAndGet() method is for modal dialogs only."

     One of the reason why this message pops up is that a dialog should be displayed in a headless environment like a build server.
 There is no way to avoid this exception than not showing the dialog.
     According to the IntelliJ documentation in can also happen when the dialog is not shown on the EDT thread or the dialog is not modal.